List of LNER Class A1/A3 locomotives: Non-racehorse names

 GNR no. 1470 was named Great Northern when new in April 1922 in honour of the Great Northern Railway, which was to lose its identity at the end of the year; similarly, GNR no. 1471 was named Sir Frederick Banbury in September 1922, in honour of the final Chairman of the GNR.
 The first Chairman of the LNER was honoured in the same way in 1924 when LNER no. 2563 was named William Whitelaw.

 No. 4472 was named Flying Scotsman after the 10 am express service from King's Cross to Edinburgh Waverley; the name was applied in February 1924 just before the locomotive was sent to the British Empire Exhibition.

 The year 1925 was the centenary of the Stockton and Darlington Railway, an LNER ancestor, and the first A1 built at Doncaster in that year, no. 2555, was accordingly named Centenary.

-No. 2579 was named Dick Turpin, but there was no distinguished racehorse of this name; the name refers to the well-known highwayman.
-Subsequently, a racehorse named Dick Turpin won the 1933 Chester Cup.
-However, this horse was foaled 5 years after the locomotive sharing its name was constructed.
+No. 2579 was named Dick Turpin (by February 1926), but at the time there was no distinguished racehorse of this name; the name refers to the well-known highwayman.
+Subsequently, a racehorse named Dick Turpin (foaled in 1929) won the 1933 Chester Cup.

 No. 2553 was renamed Prince of Wales on 11 November 1926 following the visit of the future King Edward VIII to Doncaster Works a few days earlier; no. 2553 was one of the locomotives he had inspected there.

 No. 2564 was named Knight of the Thistle after the racehorse owned by Mr H. McCalmont which won the 1897 Royal Hunt Cup.
 On 28 December 1932, whilst the locomotive was in Doncaster Works for general repair, new nameplates were fitted reading Knight of Thistle, which was meaningless both for the order and for the racehorse.